 - Don't use a debit card connected to your primary checking and savings accounts.
 If these are lost or stolen, your accounts can be drained.
 Rather, use a credit card where your exposure is only your credit line.

-If you become a victimIf you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
-They can:
+If you become a victimIf you or someone you know becomes the victim of a crime in the Netherlands, you should contact the local police to file a report and your nearest embassy or consulate for the following help:

 - Help you understand the local criminal justice process and direct you to local attorneys, although it is important to remember that local authorities are responsible for investigating and prosecuting the crime.